philgzl/dsp-primer/README.md

 * *But the magnitude (y-axis) does not match!*
-    * There are different ways of normalizing the FFT and the STFT which are not always documented.
-Here the STFT implementation of `scipy` evidently applies a normalization whereas `np.fft.fft` does not.
-There is also windowing coming into play here which I didn't cover.
-Ultimately this does not matter so much as the most important is the location of the peaks and their relative difference.
+    * There are different ways of normalizing the FFT and the STFT.
+Here the STFT implementation of `scipy` applies a normalization whereas `np.fft.fft` does not.
+There is also windowing coming into play.
+Ultimately this does not matter so much for this course and the most important is the location of the peaks and their relative difference.
 * *How do I chose the length of the frame/window (`nperseg` argument)?*
     * This is up to you.
 A shorter frame size will give you a better time resolution, but a worse frequency resolution.
 Conversely a longer frame gives a worse time resolution, but a better frequency resolution.
 This is again the **time-frequency duality**.
 However the FFT is the fastest for signal lengths equal to a power of 2.
 So common frame sizes for audio analysis are e.g. 256, 512, 1024, 2048 or 4096, depending on the sampling rate.
-For other applications with different sampling rates, frame sizes must be adapted consequently.
+For other applications with different sampling rates, frame sizes must be adapted accordingly.

 # Filters

 A filter is a system that performs mathematical operations on a signal in the time domain and outputs a new signal in the time domain.

-Filters can be analog for continuous signals (electronic circuits consisting of capacitors and coils in e.g. a guitar amps or speaker crossover filters), or digital for discrete signals (integrated circuits).
+Filters can be analog for continuous signals (electronic circuits consisting of capacitors and coils in e.g. guitar amps or speaker crossover filters), or digital for discrete signals (integrated circuits).
 In this course we will only cover digital filters.

 In DSP, filters are linear time-invariant (LTI) systems.
 Consider two digital signals <img src="https://render.githubusercontent.com/render/math?math=x[n]"> and <img src="https://render.githubusercontent.com/render/math?math=y[n]"> (note that <img src="https://render.githubusercontent.com/render/math?math=x[n]"> refers to the function <img src="https://render.githubusercontent.com/render/math?math=x"> of the discrete dependent variable <img src="https://render.githubusercontent.com/render/math?math=n">, and not the value taken by <img src="https://render.githubusercontent.com/render/math?math=x"> on a fixed <img src="https://render.githubusercontent.com/render/math?math=n">).
 A system <img src="https://render.githubusercontent.com/render/math?math=\mathcal{H}"> is an LTI system if it verifies the following properties:
 * Linearity: <img src="https://render.githubusercontent.com/render/math?math=\forall\alpha,\beta\in\mathbb{R},\ \mathcal{H}(\alpha x[n]%2B\beta y[n])=\alpha\mathcal{H}(x[n])%2B\beta\mathcal{H}(y[n])">